ssowinski/Irregular-verbs/README.md

 }
 ```

-5. Controller (WordsListViewController) sets self as the delegate of the View (CardViewContainer) by setting the property we have created in point 2.
+5.Controller (WordsListViewController) sets self as the delegate of the View (CardViewContainer) by setting the property we have created in point 2.

 After we create the instance of CardViewContainer, we set self (WordsListViewController) as delegate